HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

             ...
         },

-### Ontology versus enum for a controlled vocabulary
+### Ontology vs. enum vs. free text

-Using an ontology to define valid values for a metadata field is preferred over using a JSON *enum* in most cases, provided that an appropriate ontology with good or full coverage is available.
+Many fields in the HCA metadata standard benefit from using a controlled vocabulary to restrict valid values.
+Such restrictions benefit data consumers who might filter, search, or order fields based on values of interest.
+For example,  Using an ontology to define a set of valid values for a metadata field is preferred over using a JSON *enum* in most cases, provided that an appropriate ontology with good or full coverage is available.

 The advantages of using an HCA ontology over an *enum* include: